Guide

 How do I check if my site appears in AI Overviews?

-There's no direct tool to check AI Overview citations.
 You can manually search for queries related to your content and see if you're cited.
-For overall AI readiness, use Foglift's free GEO scan to check your structured data, AI crawler access, and content structure.
+Foglift free accounts also include weekly automated Google AI Overview monitoring, plus a free Technical Audit for structured data, AI crawler access, and content structure.

 What's the difference between AI Overviews and featured snippets?

 Featured snippets extract content from a single source and show it verbatim.
 AI Overviews synthesize information from multiple sources using AI to generate a new summary.
-Optimizing for both is similar — structured, authoritative, well-formatted content — but AI Overviews put more weight on structured data and comprehensive coverage.
+Both depend on pages that are indexed, eligible to show a Search snippet, and useful to the query.
+Google requires no special schema for AI Overviews.

 Check your AI Overview readiness

-Scan your site for free and get your GEO score — including AI crawler access, structured data, and content structure checks.
+Audit your site for free and get your AI Readiness Score, including AI crawler access, structured data, and content structure checks.